Treating Shoulder Pain in the Rocky Mount Area

 The shoulder offers more motion than any other joint in the body, which gives it tremendous versatility.
 We throw with our shoulders, we swim, we hit tennis balls, we lift groceries, we drive, and we even put on our shirts all while using our shoulders.

-ORTHOPAEDIC TREATMENT OF THE SHOULDER
+ORTHOPEDIC TREATMENT OF THE SHOULDER

 There are many treatment options for shoulder injuries and each one will depend on the specific injury or pain issue.
 Your CRO Shoulder Doctor may consider a variety of treatment modalities, depending on the type of injury and your medical history.
 Anti-inflammatory medications, injections, and physical therapy may be suggested.
 Rehabilitation may also involve working with a shoulder surgeon.
 Shoulder injuries may be associated with an underlying medical condition, such as impingement syndrome.
 A CRO Doctor can diagnose your issues based on your symptoms and recommend an appropriate treatment – reach out today for an appointment.